engmaths/emat30008/basics/jupyter-exercise.md

 @def title="Jupyter Notebook exercise"

-The aim of this exercise is to practice using Jupyter Notebooks to combine written text and Python code.
+The aim of this exercise is to practise using Jupyter Notebooks to combine written text and Python code.

 Lithium-ion batteries power many of today's technologies such as phones,